Gdoc/Admin

 Over time, this leads to new coronavirus strains, varying in how easily they spread or how deadly they are among those infected.

-In the chart below, you can see how the coronavirus evolved.
+In the chart below, which shows data for France, you can see how coronavirus strains evolved.
 All coronavirus sequences were classified as the “Wuhan-Hu-1” strain at the pandemic's start.

 Click to open interactive version